使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 Monica: I know.
 I just wish that once, I'd bring a guy home that they actually liked.

-Paula: Well, you do realise the odds of that happening are a little slimmer if they never get to meet the guy..
+Paula: Well, you do realize the odds of that happening are a little slimmer if they never get to meet the guy.

-odds :[pl.] (usually the odds) the degree to which sth is likely to happen 机会/成功的可能性
+odds [ɑds]: (usually the odds) the degree to which something is likely to happen (复数)机会,可能性

-[Scene: Monica and Rachel's, Chandler is smoking out on the balcony, Phoebe is absent.]
+[Scene: Monica and Rachel's.
+Everyone is there except Phoebe.
+Chandler is smoking on the balcony.

 Joey: Let it go, Ross.